qtc-de/remote-method-guesser/README.md

 it works for you.
 If you encounter/find any issues, feel free to submit issues/pull-requests for them.

-*Copyright 2019, Tobias Neitzel and contributors.*
+*Copyright 2019, Tobias Neitzel and the remote-method-guesser contributors.*